'We owed Man Utd one' - Newcastle on a mission

-Newcastle 2-0 Manchester United: 'We owed them one' says Magpies defender Dan Burn
+Newcastle 2-0 Manchester United: 'We owed them one' - Magpies defender Dan Burn

 Last updated on .From the section Newcastle

-Newcastle are still living the dream as they beat Manchester United to boost their Champions League qualification hopes - and it was extra sweet for Dan Burn, who is dreaming more than most.
+Newcastle continue to live the dream after beating Manchester United to boost their Champions League qualification hopes - and the win was extra sweet for Dan Burn, who is dreaming more than most.

 The defender, a born-and-bred Newcastle fan, was just three when Manchester United edged the Magpies to the Premier League title in 1995-96.

-Then in February the same team denied them the chance to win a first trophy in 54 years in the Carabao Cup final.
+Then, in February, the same team denied them the chance to win a first trophy in 54 years in the Carabao Cup final.

 Burn, who rejoined Newcastle in 2022, 18 years after being released from the club's academy, played all 90 minutes of that Wembley heartbreak.

-But on Sunday in front of a buoyant St James' Park his side deservedly beat Manchester United 2-0 to move above the Red Devils in the Premier League table.
+But on Sunday, in front of a buoyant St James' Park, his side deservedly beat Manchester United 2-0 to move above the Red Devils in the Premier League.

 Goals from Joe Willock and Callum Wilson took Newcastle up to third, above their opponents on goal difference, and 11 games away from a first Champions League campaign since 2003-04.

 "It's really special," Burn told Sky Sports.
 "For a long time we've always disliked Man Utd as Newcastle fans.
 We owed them one this season.
-It was good to get a win today.
+It was good to get a win.

-Newcastle have won their past three games after a run of two draws and three defeats had threatened to derail their campaign.
+Newcastle have won their past three games after a run of two draws and three defeats threatened to derail their campaign.

 Wilson told BBC Sport: "Now we're starting to find a bit of momentum.
 There are some big games coming up.
 It's about being consistent.